Skip to Main Content

 However, this does not give an employer the absolute discretion to terminate an employee for any reason they can conjure up.
 There are protected classes of employees that cannot be fired simply because they are part of a protected class.
 For example, an employer cannot fire an individual because they belong to a particular race.
 If an employer engaged in the wrongful termination of you or a family member, you should contact an experienced Glen Rock Borough wrongful termination attorney.

 The Law Offices of Usmaan Sleemi can help you discover whether your employer violated state or federal employment laws when they terminated you.
 Wrongful termination attorney Usmaan Sleemi has extensive experience dealing with various types of employment discrimination issues in New Jersey, and is ready to use that experience to fight on your behalf.
-To schedule a free consultation, contact the Law Offices of Usmaan Sleemi online, or by calling (973) 453-4060 today.
+To schedule a free consultation, contact the Law Offices of Usmaan Sleemi online or by calling 973-866-9415 today.

 New Jersey’s status as an at-will employment state can make it difficult to determine whether an employee was wrongfully terminated.
 Being employed on an at-will basis means an employer can fire you at any time and for any reason.
 However, there are certain guidelines that an employer must adhere to when deciding to fire an employee.

 New Jersey has also adopted a version of the Family and Medical Leave Act (FMLA).
-The Family Leave Act utilized by New Jersey states that employees are entitled to take leave without being fired under the following circumstances:
+The medical leave act utilized by New Jersey states that employees are entitled to take medical leave without being fired under the following circumstances:

 • Your employer has 50 or more employees who have worked at least 20 weeks during this year or an earlier year (including employees located outside of New Jersey)